domRiddle/ASF/Compatibility.md

 ASF as a program is targetting **.NET Core 2.1** (`netcoreapp2.1`) right now, but it might target newer platform in the future. `netcoreapp2.1` is supported since 2.1.300 SDK (2.1.0 runtime), although we recommend using **[latest SDK](https://www.microsoft.com/net/download)** available for your machine.

 If in doubt, check what our **[continuous integration uses](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)** for compiling and deploying ASF releases on GitHub.
 You can find `dotnet --info` output on top of each build.

 ---

+## Unsupported setups

+As pointed out above, generic ASF flavour can work everywhere where you can obtain working .NET Core runtime, including **unsupported setups**, even by .NET Core itself.
+We still recommend to use officially supported .NET Core builds **as much as possible**, but we're also sharing our own unofficial tests that can be used as a reference.

+### linux-x86

+We've successfully cross-compiled .NET Core runtime for 32-bit Linux and managed to run ASF with it.
+Keep in mind that officially this variant is unsupported, by both .NET Core and ASF, so you should expect at least a few small issues that are caused by untested code.
+Our own build of `linux-x86` dotnet can be found **[here](https://mega.nz/#!jR4xkAYC!qVODRjZyqYp4Dks3kwF6cLk4qNhJfN4jLtKZiy1xNM4)**.
+This build provides only bare-bones `corerun` executable that should be used instead of `dotnet` command for launching ASF in generic variant.
+The runtime is based on .NET Core 2.1 (2.1.300 SDK).

+Known issues:
+- `corerun` doesn't pick up proper `Newtonsoft.Json` library by itself, so original one provided by runtime had to be renamed in order to pick up ASF's version.
+- Using TCP `SteamProtocols` causes runtime to segfault.
+UDP and WebSockets seem to work properly, so it's recommended to explicitly avoid TCP protocol, for example with `SteamProtocols: 6`.

+It's possible that there are more bugs in various ASF functionality that we didn't test, but base features seem to work correctly (we've successfully logged into Steam network with a single account and started idling).
+Still, if you by any chance decide to use this build, keep in mind that you might need to face issues that you wouldn't face otherwise.

+---